hajimeo/samples/golang/FileList/README.md

   -m int
         AWS S3: Integer value for Max Keys (<= 1000) (default 1000)
   -mF string
-        Reconcile: File modification date YYYY-MM-DD from -mT string
+        File modification date YYYY-MM-DD from
+  -mT string
-        Reconcile: File modification date YYYY-MM-DD to -n int
+        File modification date YYYY-MM-DD to
+  -n int
         Return first N lines (0 = no limit).
 (TODO: may return more than N) -p string
-        Prefix of sub directories (eg: 'vol-') This is not recursive -src string
+        Prefix of sub directories (eg: 'vol-') This is not recursive -repoFmt string
+        eg. 'maven2'.
+If provided, the SQL query will be faster -src string
-        Reconcile: Using database or blobstore as source [BS|DB] (default "BS")
+        Using database or blobstore as source [BS|DB] (default "BS")
 ```

 ## Usage Examples